 We are specialists in acting on behalf of the mentally incapacitated.
 Led by a Court of Protection Panel Deputy, our team can advise on all aspects of mental capacity, from care home funding eligibility to appointing Powers of Attorney.

 Mental capacity issues can affect anyone at any stage in their life.
-Our specialist team are dedicated to providing expert support, advice and representation on any mental capacity issue to the individuals themselves or their friends and families.
+Our specialist solicitors are dedicated to providing expert support, advice and representation on any mental capacity issue to the individuals themselves or their friends and families.

 Whether you wish to make a Power of Attorney so you can help a parent manage their finances or set up a disabled person's trust to provide for your son or daughter after you have gone, we can help.